oktadev/ionic-jhipster-starter/README.md

 ![Ionic](src/assets/img/ionic-logo.png)
 ![JHipster](src/assets/img/hipster.png)

-The Ionic JHipster Starter is a designed to be used with a JHipster backend with JWT Authentication.
+The Ionic JHipster Starter is designed to be used with a JHipster backend that uses JWT Authentication.

 ## Table of Contents